IKEA: Small-sized stores

-In 2022, another small-size store was opened inside Kings Mall (now known as Livat Hammersmith), Hammersmith, in February, at 4600 m2, followed by a 9400 m2 store inside Mall Taman Anggrek, Jakarta, which was opened on 7 April 2022.
+In 2022, another smaller store was opened inside Livat Hammersmith, London, at 4600 m2, followed by a 9400 m2 store inside Mall Taman Anggrek, Jakarta, which was opened on 7 April 2022.

 Products and services

 Furniture and homeware

 Rather than being sold pre-assembled, much of IKEA's furniture is designed to be assembled by the customer.
 The company claims that this helps reduce costs and use of packaging by not shipping air; the volume of a bookcase, for example, is considerably less if it is shipped unassembled rather than assembled.
 This is also more practical for European customers using public transport, because flat packs can be more easily carried.

+IKEA's approach to their products is seen through the customer DIY assembly.
+A study done by students attending the Harvard Business School found a multitude of evidence suggesting customer labor can increase product sales and willingness to pay.
+This philosophy is commonly known as the "IKEA Effect".

 IKEA contends that it has been a pioneering force in sustainable approaches to mass consumer culture.
 Kamprad calls this "democratic design", meaning that the company applies an integrated approach to manufacturing and design (see also environmental design).
 In response to the explosion of human population and material expectations in the 20th and 21st centuries, the company implements economies of scale, capturing material streams and creating manufacturing processes that hold costs and resource use down, such as the extensive use of medium-density fibreboard ("MDF"), also called "particle board".

-Notable items of IKEA furniture include the Poäng armchair, the Billy bookcase and the Klippan sofa, all of which have sold by the tens of millions since the late 1970s.
+Notable items of IKEA furniture include the Poäng armchair, the Billy bookcase, and the Klippan sofa, all of which have sold by the tens of millions since the late 1970s and early 1980s.

 The IKEA and LEGO brands teamed up to create a range of simple storage solutions for children and adults.

-In June 2021, IKEA Canada unveiled a series of 10 "Love Seats" inspired by different Pride flags, created by four LGBTQ designers.

 Furniture and product naming

-IKEA products are identified by one-word (rarely two-word) names.
-Most of the names are Scandinavian in origin.
-Although there are some exceptions, most product names are based on a special naming system developed by IKEA.
-Company founder Kamprad was dyslexic and found that naming the furniture with proper names and words, rather than a product code, made the names easier to remember.
+IKEA products are identified by one-word (occasionally, two-word) names, predominantly in the Swedish language (or otherwise Scandinavian in origin).
+With few exceptions, most product names are based on a special naming system developed by the company.
+The company founder Kamprad was dyslexic, and found that naming the furniture with proper names and words, rather than a long product code, made the products easier to identify and remember.
+Products are usually named after locations in Scandinavian countries, using names of places in Sweden for sofas and coffee tables, Denmark for textiles, and Norway for beds.
+Lamps get their names from seas and lakes, while outdoor furniture is named after islands.